junegunn/proco/README.md

 ##### Analysis

 - The number of threads, queues or dispather threads, none of them matters
-- Batch mode show much better performance
+- Batch mode shows much better performance

 Contributing
 ------------